duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

 `tools/android --avd` to use some other than x86, for example `armeabi-v7a`.
 Then they can work in the same time `ionic serve --target myArmeabiDevice` [l](http://stackoverflow.com/questions/16168799/android-emulator-and-virtualbox-cannot-run-at-same-time).
 But *Intel Atom (x86)* is much faster.
 Also enable *Emulation Options:* *Use Host GPU*.

+## Adb devices offline

+If your phone is `offline`, try to shut down and turn on again.

 # Debug with ADB